SanjeetMehta/KNN/README.md

-# KNN
+# Classification using K Nearest Neighbor
-Investment risk calculator using k nearest neighbour
+Classification model to predict the investment risk based on certain features.

 Formulas used: